-Legal matters incident to the authorization, issuance and sale of the Bonds are subject to the respective approving legal opinions of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel.
-The form of the opinion of Bond Counsel related to the Bonds are attached hereto as "APPENDIX - D", respectively.
+Legal matters incident to the authorization, issuance and sale of the Bonds are subject to the approving legal opinion of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel.
+The form of the opinion of Bond Counsel related to the Bonds is attached hereto as "APPENDIX - D", respectively.